 - Brushing and flossing daily: Brush with fluoride toothpaste at least two times a day.
 Flossing is the wingman to brushing, so make sure to floss at least once a day.

-- Getting regular checkups: Regular dental checkups are especially important in preventing gum disease.
+- Getting regular checkups: Regular dental checkups, at somewhere like Augusta Me Dentist, are especially important in preventing gum disease.
 With twice yearly checkups, the condition of your gum tissue can be compared over time.
 Additionally, professional cleanings are the only way to remove tartar, a buildup of bacteria along the gum line.

 - Saying no to cigarettes and tobacco: Using cigarettes and/or other tobacco products automatically put you in the danger zone.
 Tobacco is one of the most significant risk factors for gum disease.